Glass vs Plastic: What is Safer and More Eco-Friendly?

 Even if you follow a vegan diet, microplastics can enter the human body via ingestion or inhalation simply by using a plastic bottle, meaning every sip could end up contributing to developmental, carcinogenic, or endocrine-disrupting impacts.

-That’s especially an important consideration to make when considering glass vs plastic baby bottles, yet another reason to go for plastic free water bottles when it comes to raising a zero waste baby.
+But it’s also an especially important consideration to make when considering glass vs plastic baby bottles, yet another reason to go for plastic-free water bottles when it comes to raising a zero waste baby.

 5. WHAT IS BETTER: GLASS OR PLASTIC?

 Unless it has to do with consumables, in which case glass is the far safer bet.
 If you’re eating or drinking out of it, glass doesn’t pose even close to the human health hazards as plastic.

 When it comes to sustainability, however, neither glass nor plastic really pulls ahead of the other.
 New materials have a heavy impact on our planet, regardless of what they’re made of.